 For the purposes of the IRB, "research" is defined as a systematic investigation designed to develop or contribute to generalizabel knowledge.

 Follow the procedures of your home institution to obtain IRB approval.
-Send a copy of the approval letter together with your protocol and documents to Dr. Denise Bell, Director of Institutional Research and Assessment.
-Dr. Bell will inform you if you have been given permission to use members of the Holy Cross community as subjects.
+Send a copy of the following documents to the IRB Chair at email@example.com: (1) a brief description of the purpose of your study, (2) IRB approval letter from your home institution, (3) a description of the recruitment methods and recruitment materials to be used at Holy Cross, and (4) copies of the surveys and/or interview questions to be used.
+The IRB Chair will inform you of whether or not you have been given permission to use members of the Holy Cross community as subjects.

 You will need Holy Cross IRB approval.
 Once you have received approval, you will need to contact the institution where you anticipate recruiting and see what requirements they may have for permission to recruit in their community.